If your child has been acting in a way that has led you to say, “Sometimes I don’t like my child” then this post is for you.

 Sometimes our kids act very unlikable.

 Honestly, it’s the ugly truth… some days we just won’t like being around our kids.
 It is likely a transitory problem that you don’t even think about.

 1. Isolate the “why”

 One day last week I found time with my daughter extremely difficult.
 She was being super clingy and I just couldn’t take it anymore.
 I took a second and asked myself, “What on earth is going on?”

-2. Identify your trigger
+2. Identify triggers

 Feeling this way occasionally isn’t a crime, but your child will pick up on your lingering feelings and if you aren’t able to hide your annoyance or dislike then there will be many undesirable consequences.

 If it’s loud voices or screaming that puts you off, explain your sensitivity to the noises and find a place (outside) they can yell that won’t bother you.
 In fact, do some good ole anger management activities.

 3. Fill their love tank

 Even 15 minutes alone with that child reading, talking, or playing a game is often enough to turn the day around.

 4. Discipline and train out unlikable behaviors

 If it’s simply an annoying behavior like talking too loudly or squealing, then have a code word or signal you can do to show them they need to correct their tone.
-Consistency is the key.

 5. Accept them

 Does that mean we allow bad behavior to abound?
 Not at all.
 But it does mean because they are our children and part of our families we must show them unconditional acceptance.
 This is not to be confused with unconditional love.

-It’s normal to love them all the time, but not like them every day.
-Just don’t let it get away from you.
+It’s normal to love them all the time, but not like their behavior every minute of every day.